 As an area of your body that constantly incurs pressure, your feet can feel extremely painful if you have a wound.
 At North Florida Foot & Ankle Specialists in Gainesville and Lake City, Florida, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, treat all types of foot wounds.
 Ulcers and puncture wounds are two types of injuries that require prompt treatment.
-If you have a painful or slow-healing wound, call North Florida Foot & Ankle Specialists or book an appointment online now.
+If you have a painful or slow-healing wound, call North Florida Foot & Ankle Specialists to book an appointment now.

 Wound care refers to the medical attention your doctor pays to a tissue injury, such as a puncture wound, laceration, or slow-healing sore.
 At North Florida Foot & Ankle Specialists, your podiatrist offers effective treatments to repair and heal foot wounds.